Boards & Commissions

 The Main Street Downtown Development Authority concentrates on the vitality of the downtown area.
-Meetings are held at the DDA offices in the Fire Barn Gallery, 18 N. Fifth Street, on the second Thursday of each month at 7:00 a.m.
+Meetings are held at City Hall in the Council Chambers, 519 Washington Ave, on the second Thursday of each month at 7:00 a.m.

 The Musical Fountain Committee develops the technical operations of the Musical Fountain including program development, scheduling of programs, system maintenance, and technological improvements.